Why metric definitions matter more than dashboards

 Dashboard sprawl makes it worse

-When definitions are unclear, people create more dashboards to “fix” the problem.
-Sprawl follows.
+When definitions are unclear, people create more dashboards to "fix" the problem.
+Dashboard sprawl follows.

 • Trust erosion: Numbers differ across views, so users stop believing any of them.